Your choice of book editing software will make all the difference to the final quality of your book.

 Good book editing software will help check for consistency of tone and style, dialogue tags, redundancies, repetition, and overused words and phrases.

 Like most new authors, you probably wrote your book in MS Word.
-That’s fine, but now it’s time to get to work on making your writing and your book shine.
+That’s fine, but it’s time to work on making your writing and your book shine.

 Even if you plan to use a professional editor, the more you can do to improve your manuscript before you send it to your editor will save you money.

 So what choices do you have when it comes to good book editing software?